Alibaba film unit says found possible accounting irregularities; halts shares

 "When you see the extent of the deals, there are so many of them recently announced, that raises the question as to how much due diligence the company has made on some of these deals," he told Reuters.

-Alibaba Group, whose platforms handle more goods than EBay Inc (EBAY.O) and Amazon.com Inc (AMZN.O) combined, is gearing up for a U.S. IPO this year that bankers and investors expect to surpass the $16 billion raised by Facebook Inc (FB.O) when it listed in 2012.
+Alibaba Group, whose platforms handle more goods than EBay Inc and Amazon.com Inc combined, is gearing up for a U.S. IPO this year that bankers and investors expect to surpass the $16 billion raised by Facebook Inc when it listed in 2012.

 In a statement, Alibaba Group said it supported the review into Alibaba Pictures' finances.
 "The new management team has a firm commitment to transparency, good corporate governance, and investor protection," it said.